Collections

 Over the years I have collected many things for many reasons and sometimes no reason.

 I have been a collector for as long as I can remember.
-To paraphrase my a saying of my grandmothers I “come by [collecting] naturally.”
+To paraphrase my a saying of my grandmother I “come by [collecting] naturally.”

 Stopping short of calling them hoarders, my grandparents had a lot of stuff.
 Their house was brimming with decades of clothes, records, photographs, papers, and mountains of ephemera.
 I spend lots of time at their house and they gave me free reign to comb through everything.
 The garage, basement, and every closet was filled floor to ceiling with boxes to be excavated, detailed, and organized.
 Left to my own devices for hours I was like an explorer with my expedition being a split level at the end of a cul-de-sac.